sboily/wazo-admin-ui-opus/README.md

-Opus plugin ito help for configuring Asterisk Opus codec in wazo-admin-ui.
+Opus plugin to help for configuring Asterisk Opus codec in wazo-admin-ui.

 If you want more informations about the configuration check the Asterisk wiki documentation.